 Whether engaged in a ten-minute “focused free-write,” or debating the meaning of a line of poetry, students not only work with faculty and with each other to build their critical language skills, they also experience what it means to participate in an intimate intellectual community.
 They learn to take initiative, speak up, and think differently while listening to alternative ideas, presenting personal work for feedback, and providing thoughtful criticism on others’ work.
 By the end of the workshop, students produce a piece of polished prose that can become a tool for reflection, skill assessment, and continued development.

-Students must earn 60 college credits with a cumulative GPA of at least 2.0 during the two years in the college program; they must also fulfill the following distribution requirements and complete all New York State Regents Diploma requirements in order to receive the Bard Associate of Arts Degree:
+Students must earn 60 college credits with a cumulative GPA of at least 2.0 during the two years in the college program; they must also fulfill the following distribution requirements and complete all Maryland Diploma requirements in order to receive the Bard Associate of Arts Degree:

 - All four semesters of the Seminar sequence